Lilla-Kavecsanszki/downwarddog/README.md

 - After successfully creating a booking, for the user to receive a confirmation text or email and/or reminder before the class also
 - Users to be able to add the booking information to their calendar

-# User Story - Feature Crossreference table
+# User Story - Features Crossreference table

 How the Features align with and fulfill the User Stories by providing the necessary functionality and interactions that meet the users' needs and requirements.